data-8/infrastructure/incidents/2017-06-22-sqlalchemy-error.md

 ### 00:20 ###

 The hub pod's logs are saved, and the hub is restarted.
-Services is restored.
+Service is restored, everything seems fine.

 [Issue](https://github.com/jupyterhub/jupyterhub/issues/1179) is filed in JupyterHub about the exception being thrown in the logs.

+### 09:01 ###

+Classes start, and alarm is raised again in #datahub-support about the hub being down.

+### 09:09 ###

+Another hub restart fixes it.

+### 09:28 ###

+Recurs!
+A manual restart is performed, and progress made towards merging the PR that'll have kubernetes do a health check and autorestart.

+We play whack-a-mole with hub restarts.

+### 09:48 ###

+A student reports getting `write error: no space left on device` as an error.
+This is illuminating - the NFS mount on which the students homedirectories and the hub db are mounted is almost full!
+However, it is only 50G, while it should have been 4T.

 ## Conclusion ##

-SQLAlchemy sessions are mysterious still.
+Storage should be as big as you think it is.

 ## Action items ##